TheLaari/TheLaari/README.md

 Information Systems grad student from Finland.
-Once, I was an engineer and it might have permanently affected my brain.
+Once, I was an engineer and they say it might have permanently affected my brain.
 I enjoy web, graphic and game design, maker subculture and open source technologies, both software and hardware.
 And the 80s, despite not having been born then.

 Techs & skills:

 -HTML5+CSS+JS

+-React.js

 -Object Oriented Programming with Java, .NET and Smalltalk